Asia on alert with thermal cameras, doctors as Ebola declared global risk

 "Measures are already in place to carry out contact tracing and quarantine all close contacts if there is a case," the health ministry said.

-In Thailand, health official Opart said the 21 travelers would stay under observation for the entire incubation period, which can last up to 21 days.
+In Thailand, health official Opart said the 21 travellers would stay under observation for the entire incubation period, which can last up to 21 days.

 "Even though Ebola is only a small risk to Thailand we are not taking any chances," he said.